Skip to main content

 Kraken offers some of the most detailed transaction exports of any exchange, which is good news for UK taxpayers but can be overwhelming if you do not know which files you need.
-This guide shows exactly what to download from Kraken to complete your HMRC Self Assessment for the 2025/26 tax year.
+This guide shows exactly what to download from Kraken to complete your HMRC Self Assessment for the 2026/27 tax year (and the still-fileable 2025/26 year, with a deadline of 31 January 2027).

 Ledgers vs trades — why you need both